UPDATE : January 20, 2026 - 14:30 am

 Loading ...

-Paris - The investigation into the sensational theft of the French Crown Jewels from the Louvre Museum is gaining momentum.
-Paris prosecutor Laure Beccuau announced the arrest of five new suspects, bringing the total number of people detained in the investigation to seven.
+Paris – The investigation into the sensational theft of the French Crown Jewels from the Louvre Museum is gaining momentum.
+Paris prosecutor Laure Beccuau has announced the arrest of five new suspects, bringing the total number of people detained in the investigation to seven.

 The arrests, formally confirmed to broadcaster RTL, took place yesterday evening, around 21:00 pm, in several locations in the Paris region of Ile-de-France.